aimms/how-to/integrations-data-exchange/rest-api/develop-service/index.rst

 ========================

 .. meta::
-   :description: Help and support to Develop, Test, and Deploy a Service by using the **tasks** methods of the AIMMS PRO REST API
+   :description: Help and support to Develop, Test, and Deploy a Service by using the **tasks** methods of the AIMMS Rest API

 These topics help you to